shihankanungo/shihankanungo.github.io/quotes.md

 > "It is our choices, Harry, that show what we truly are, far more than our abilities." --- J.K.
 Rowling, <i>Harry Potter and the Chamber of Secrets</i>

+> "We all die.
+The goal isn't to live forever, the goal is to create something that will." --- Chuck Palahniuk

 > "We don't see things as they are, we see them as we are." -- Anaïs Nin

 > "Fear is the main source of superstition, and one of the main sources of cruelty.
 To conquer fear is the beginning of wisdom." --- Bertrand Russell